foolzz/bungeehub/WEBHOOKS.md

 ### Using the Test Webhook Receiver

-BungeeHub includes a simple webhook receiver for testing:
+DeliveryHub includes a simple webhook receiver for testing:

 ```bash
 # Start the test webhook receiver